daidahao/COP507-Vehicle-Make-Model-Recognition/report/draft.md

     - Split into train & valid
   - Cross-validation
   - Merits (accuracy, prevision, recall, etc)
-  - Effects of Feature Extraction
+  - Effects of Features Extraction
   - Effects of Dimensionality Reduction
   - Effects of Classification
   - (Effects of Brand Features ...)